Tan-JunWei/CTF-Writeups/content/Challenge Creation/Miscellaneous/HNF 2025 - Git Commitment Issues.md

 ## Git Commitment Issues - Solution

-As the challenge name suggests, this challenges revolves around the usage of Git.
+As the challenge name suggests, this challenge revolves around the usage of Git.

 1. For this challenge, we are provided with a zip file called `calc.zip`.
 The first step is to unzip this file, which should show many git-related files being extracted.